seed-labs/seed-emulator/examples/03-dns-infra/03-dns-infra.md

 ebgp.addRsPeer(100, 153)
 ```

 The `Ebgp::addRsPeer` call takes two parameters; the first is an internet exchange ID, and the second is ASN.
-It will configure peering between the given ASN and the given exchange's route server (i.e., setup Multi-Lateral Peering Agreement (MPLA)).
+It will configure peering between the given ASN and the given exchange's route server (i.e., setup Multi-Lateral Peering Agreement (MLPA)).

 Peering can alternatively be configured with `Ebgp::addPrivatePeering`. `addPrivatePeering` method takes four parameters: internet exchange ID, first participant ASN, second participant ASN, and the peer relationship. `addPrivatePeering` will setup peering between first and second ASN.
 The peering relationship can be one of the followings: